microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

     ✅ Think a bit about the relationship between the data and the regression target.
 Linear regression predicts relationships between feature X and target variable y.
 Can you find the [target](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset) for the diabetes dataset in the documentation?
 What is this dataset demonstrating, given that target?

-1. Next, select a portion of this dataset to plot by arranging it into a new array using numpy's `newaxis` function.
-We are going to use Linear Regression to generate a line between values in this data, according to a pattern it determines.
+2. Next, select a portion of this dataset to plot by arranging it into a new array using numpy's `newaxis` function.
+We are going to use linear regression to generate a line between values in this data, according to a pattern it determines.

    ```python
    X = X[:, np.newaxis, 2]